ncerutti/gethurricaneloss/README.md

 gethurricaneloss [options] florida_landfall_rate florida_mean florida_stddev gulf_landfall_rate gulf_mean gulf_stddev

+**CAUTION:** I suggest using gethurricaneloss_mp_para.py.
+Gethurricaneloss may take a long time to compute, depending on the sample size.
+Please see below (Performance) for more information.

 Calculates the average annual hurricane loss in $Billions for a simple hurricane model.
 The model is parameterized by: